Raffaelbdl/school-idol-training/README.md

 ![status](https://img.shields.io/badge/status-work%20in%20progress-red)
 ![disclaimer](https://img.shields.io/badge/disclaimer-fun%20project-important)
 # School Idol Training
-Yes I know, you have always dreamed about becoming an **idol**...
+Yes I know, you have always dreamed of becoming an **idol**...
 But where to start ?

 What if the solution was **Artificial Intelligence** ?